malletjames99/MyWebsite/content/post/NBA--Shooting--Progression.md

 ---
-title: "Richaun Holmes, Robin Lopez, and some of the most unique Shot Taking Trends of the last 10 NBA Seasons"
+title: "Richaun Holmes, Robin Lopez, and some of the most unique shot taking trends of the last 10 NBA Seasons"
 description: "Exploring NBA shooting progression Shiny App and highlighting the most interesting player shooting trends of the past 10 years"
 date: 2022-03-08T08:03:00-05:00
 draft: false